 Altra’s biggest problem, said Malik, is finding new employees.
 “This is an area that doesn’t have a long tradition in manufacturing,” he said.
 “People don’t know what manufacturing looks like, and the mindset for years has been getting a college degree rather than vocational training.

 “There are never enough trained applicants, so we train our own workers.
 We now have second- and third-generation workers.
 It is a lot about how we treat people and the opportunities for growth.”

-The company makes all of its own castings in its Erie, Pennsylvania, plant and buys the forgings it needs.
-It has three U.S. manufacturing facilities and a plant in the U.K.
+The company makes many of its own castings in its Chambersburg, Pennsylvania, plant and buys the forgings it needs.
+It has three U.S. manufacturing facilities, and many others around the world.

 “[Altra] bought a company in Germany and have a plant in China,” said Malik.
 “That plant makes some parts for us, and we make some parts for them.
 We also have a small facility in Brazil in order to have local content and avoid the high tariffs.”